jeffbryner/bsidesSeattle2025/slides.md

 ## SOC Summary via code
 - see ./demos/summarize-the-soc/
-- sample file of alerts from: https://github.com/FrankHassanabad/suricata-sample-data/blob/master/samples/wrccdc-2018/alerts-only.json
+- The sample file of alerts is from: https://github.com/FrankHassanabad/suricata-sample-data/blob/master/samples/wrccdc-2018/alerts-only.json

 # Get credit for your work